Overview

 Summary:

-The mineral deposit type at the Florence Copper site is an extensive, Laramide type of porphyry copper deposit consisting of a large core of copper sulfide mineralization underlying a zone of copper oxide mineralization.
+The mineral deposit type at the FCP site is a Laramide-age porphyry copper deposit consisting of a large core of copper sulfide mineralization underlying a zone of copper oxide mineralization.
 The central portion of the deposit is overlain by approximately 400 feet of flat-lying conglomerate and alluvial material that contains a fine-grained silt and clay interbed.
-The oxide and sulfide zones are separated from one another by a transition zone ranging on average from 0 to 55 feet in thickness.
+The oxide and sulfide zones are separated from one another by a transition zone of mixed oxide-supergene sulfide ranging from 0 to 55 feet in thickness.
 The depth and grade of the sulfide zone renders it currently uneconomic to mine by conventional mining methods.
-The impermeability and mineralization of the sulfide zone renders it uneconomic for ISCR methods.
+The impermeability of the rocks and insoluble mineralization of the sulfide zone renders it uneconomic for ISCR methods.

 Approximately 71% of the oxide mineralization is hosted by a Precambrian quartz monzonite and 26% by Tertiary granodiorite porphyry.
 The remaining igneous rocks associated with the deposit are Precambrian diabase and Tertiary andesite, latite, dacite, basalt, and aplite.
 The deposit occurs in a structural horst block, which is bounded on the east and west by grabens and is controlled by normal faults trending north to northwest.